 The Internet of Things in government and cities

-The Internet of Things (IoT) is already used across several government activities and layers as digital transformation efforts rank high on the government transformation priority list.
-Obviously, the government sector is a very vast ecosystem and so are the many IoT use cases in government.
+The Internet of Things is already used across several government activities and layers as digital transformation efforts rank high on the government transformation priority list.
+Obviously, the government sector is a very vast ecosystem and so are the many Internet of Things use cases in government.

-On top of the use of IoT for national, regional, supra-national, local and government-related services (often delivered by government agencies or regulated, semi-regulated and state-sponsored service providers), the Internet of Things sooner or later often involves government.
+On top of the use of the Internet of Things for national, regional, supra-national, local and government-related services (often delivered by government agencies or regulated, semi-regulated and state-sponsored service providers), the Internet of Things sooner or later often involves government.
 Think about regulations, for instance.
 Or the role of governments in energy.
 And let’s not forget security and safety.

 Smart cities and citizen-facing public services

-Probably the best-known usage of IoT in a government context concerns smart cities, in reality mainly smart city applications.
+Probably the best-known usage of the Internet of Things in a government context concerns smart cities, in reality mainly smart city applications.

 Another area where we see the Internet of Things popping up is in citizen-facing public services.

 To a large extent smart city uses cases overlap with Internet of Things use cases in public services as one of the key tasks of a city is to serve the citizens.
 However, with public services we also go beyond the local/urban level.
 The degree of overlap depends on the way government services are organized in a particular country or region.
 Internet of Things initiatives in citizen-facing public services include the already mentioned local ones but also smart energy (often with state-sponsored partners), for instance.

 Public services brings us to infrastructure.
 Again, this is a broad category which can be organized by several partners in the government ecosystem.
 Smart grid is an example, smart roads another one (in cases where road infrastructure is a national or ‘shared’ matter).
 But also think about applications such as toll collection.